Squarific/doweallthinkthesame/README.md

 # doweallthinkthesame
 No.

+Small web app that allows sharing your opinion with the other people on the page.

 ## Design decisions:
 1. I am keeping it simple and short as a proof of concept
 2. Performance, I want it to easily scale well both horizontally and vertically without much effort